AlphaMycelium/scriic/docs/api.rst

 .. autoclass:: scriic.run.FileRunner
   :members:

-.. module:: scriic.step
+.. module:: scriic.instruction

 Outputting Steps
 ================

-The generated tree of steps contains the necessary data to build a document in whatever style you want.
-Whenever you display a step or insert it into a document, you should set :attr:`Step.display_index` to a number or other value which can be used to direct the user to look at this step.
+The generated tree of instructions contains the details to build a document in whatever style you want.
+Whenever you display a step or insert it into a document, you should set :attr:`Instruction.display_index` to a number or other value which can be used to direct the user to look at this step.

-.. autoclass:: scriic.step.Step
+.. autoclass:: scriic.instruction.Instruction
   :members: leaf_nodes, text

 Exceptions